Mouad-Mehdi/computational-ballistics/README.md

 \end{cases}
 $$

-these differential equations are still analytically solvable. we will use these solutions as benchmarks for validating the accuracy of our numerical methods later.
+These differential equations are still analytically solvable.
+We will use these solutions as benchmarks for validating the accuracy of our numerical methods later.

-we can rewrite these two equations as :
+We can rewrite these two equations as:

 $$
 \begin{cases}